Last update: 03.26.2018

 If you’d like to change your settings or check your account information, click the 3-Bar icon in the top-left corner for the Menu.

 There are four tabs here too: My account, Settings, Information, and Support.
-The My account tab is the default tab.
-What you may be the most interested in is the Settings tab.
-Let’s see what tweaks VPN Unlimited offers:
+What you may be the most interested in is the Settings tab:

-Well, not too much freedom to play around with the security and privacy settings.
-But, at least you can toggle the Kill Switch to protect yourself against leaks.
-And, let’s not forget about the possibility to select from a number of protocols.
+Here you can toggle the Kill Switch to protect yourself against leaks and select from a number of protocols.

 Our VPN Unlimited review finds that the “Optimal” protocol is selected by default.
 This can well be OpenVPN.
 But, you’re free to select IKEv2 or KeepSolid’s own Wise protocols with the UDP or TCP pairing.
 It’s worth running some tests of your own to see which one performs better with specific VPN locations.
 VPN Unlimited may not be as well-equipped as the super-customizable TorGuard, but it still leaves a lot more at your disposal than many competitors.